ncagle/DNS-over-HTTPS/curl-distro-discussion-2025.md

 - Christian "gromit" Heusel, Arch Linux Package Maintainer
 - Leonidas Spyropoulos "artafinde", curl maintainer in Arch Linux

 If you *do* plan on joining and work on/with a distro, feel free to add yourself to the list or email me (Daniel) to let me know.
-It might ease the planning and make for a better discussion of we have a decent idea of the attendance.
+It might ease the planning and make for a better discussion if we have a decent idea of the attendance.

 We don't need to list everybody of course.
 It is entirely voluntary.